Remember the Ladies Discussion Guide

 In a 1776 letter written to her husband and future American president, Abigail Adams urges John to "remember the Ladies and be more generous to them than your ancestors."
-In this book, author Cheryl Harness remembers 100 ladies: remarkable women from American history who, though very different from one another, all made incredible accomplishments in their fields - from Virginia Dare, the first English girl born in America back in 1587, to modern heroines like Supreme Court Justice Sandra Day O'Connor and poet Maya Angelou.
+In this book, author Cheryl Harness remembers one hundred ladies: remarkable women from American history who, though very different from one another, all made incredible accomplishments in their fields.
+Virginia Dare, the first English girl born in America back in 1587, and modern heroines, like Supreme Court Justice Sandra Day O'Connor and poet Maya Angelou, are profiled.

 Students will further their knowledge and understanding of the history of women in America in general, and will specifically practice persuasive writing and sharpen their reading skills by using informational text.

 Standard: Uses reading skills and strategies to understand a variety of informational texts (e.g., textbooks; biographical sketches)

 Standard: Writes persuasive compositions (arranges details, reasons, examples, and/or anecdotes persuasively; supports arguments with detailed evidence)

 Ask your students to name famous women from American history, and to give a very short description of their accomplishments.
 Write down all of their suggestions on the board.
 As you read Remember the Ladies, put a check mark next to each name that is listed as one of the "100 Great American Women."

 - Remember the Ladies profiles 100 prominent American women.
 Review the table of contents and ask your class to critique Cheryl Harness's list of 100 women.
 Were they surprised by any of her choices?
 Did your students feel that other women should have been on the list that were left off?
 Encourage them to state their case for either adding or subtracting a particular woman to this list and to back up their opinion with information.